DianaMayalo/Crop-Disease-Detection/readme.md

 ## Sample Images from the Dataset

-Below is a small grid sample of the dataset classes (please replace image links with your hosted versions):
+Below is a small grid sample of the dataset classes:

 | Tomato___Healthy | Potato___Late_blight | Pepper__bell___healthy | Tomato__Tomato_mosaic_virus |
 |------------------|----------------------|-------------------------|-----------------------------|